meteor-velocity/velocity-helpers/README.md

 # velocity:helpers

-Testing helpers for Meteor apps.
+Testing helpers for Meteor apps to make common testing tasks straight forward.

 ## How to use